 Opportunities at Pioneer

-Since being founded in 1963, Pioneer Human Services has expanded from a single halfway house to a nationally recognized non-profit with nearly 60 locations across Washington State.
+Since being founded in 1963, Pioneer Human Services has expanded from a single halfway house to a nationally recognized non-profit with 50 locations across Washington State.
 Pioneer provides an array of treatment, housing, job training and employment services for people who are re-entering society from prison or jail and those who are overcoming substance use disorders.
-Pioneer’s goal is to provide a chance for change for people who want to turn their lives around.
+Pioneer’s mission is to provide individuals with criminal histories the opportunity to lead healthy, productive lives.

 Despite our growth and progress, our core values and purpose have not wavered.
 Everyone deserves an opportunity to achieve their potential including our employees!
 We are committed to creating a dynamic work environment that encourages professional and personal growth.